 In South Indian silk sarees, the pattu border is the ornate woven edge — temples, peacocks, elephants — each motif carrying generations of meaning.

-When I first walked into a saree shop in India, the shopkeeper explained every detail with effortless expertise: how the weight of the silk tells the occasion, the width of the border signals formality, the motifs connect to regional identity.
-It felt like a masterclass in human-centered design.
+When I first walked into a saree shop in India, the shopkeeper explained every detail: the weight of the silk signals the occasion, the width of the border marks formality, the motifs connect to regional identity.
+A masterclass in human-centered design.

 ఊహ ఎంత బాగుందో... haha, I love it! https://t.co/CH1hwLicvc pic.twitter.com/kP5rOxi5VS